How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 End Sub

-On the form added in Step 10.
-Adding a Custom Task Pane in Outlook 2000 - 2007, you add a label and handle, say the ADXSelectionChange event of the form:
+If you create a label on the form added in Step 10.
+Creating an advanced Outlook region, you can modify the label in the ADXSelectionChange event of the form:

 The Outlook MAPIFolder class provides the Items collection.
 This collection provides the following events: ItemAdd, ItemChange, and ItemRemove.
-To process these events, you use the Outlook Items Events Class located in the Add-in Express Items folder in the Add New Item dialog:
+To process these events, you use the Outlook Items Events Class item located in the Add New Item dialog.

 Adding Outlook Items Event class